Answers to common questions about becoming a Grocery Outlet licensee

 A: Grocery Outlet chooses and builds stores based on demographics and demand.
 Independent operators apply for stores as they complete their training and stores become available.
 You may have the opportunity to operate a store in your current community, but independent operators typically need to relocate.

 A: Those aspiring operators-in-training who successfully complete AOT and are invited to become an independent operator may apply for stores they wish to operate.
 However, 90% of them relocate for the opportunity to independently operate their business.
 We tell applicants not to consider the Grocery Outlet independent operator opportunity unless they are willing to relocate.
 A candidate who successfully completes AOT program has a greater chance of being awarded a license to operate a Grocery Outlet Bargain Market if they are able to be flexible in where they are willing to relocate since the wider the geographic range, the more stores they can apply for when they successfully complete their training.

 Q: What is the timeline for opening a store?

 A: Once we acquire the real estate we typically are able to open a store in a year.
 Our aspiring independent contractors typically complete the AOT program in 6 to 9 months (depending on prior experience).
 We invite those who want to continue with us and whom we believe have the right mix of skills and credentials to become an independent operator by submitting an application and business plan.
 If we approve their application, they may apply for appointment at a particular Grocery Outlet Bargain Market as stores become available.

 Q: Is financing available?

-A: Financing is available on a case-by-case basis.
+A: We work with each individual qualified candidate to determine their needs.
 We value leadership and great experience.
 We gladly work with independent operators who have proven to be highly experienced retail managers with some success.